Q: What's the easiest way to become a champion when it looks like you're the captain a losing team?

 Barclays, the British banking giant involved in the massive LIBOR interest rate-rigging scandal.

-Goldman Sachs, called "Government Sachs" and "Premier Theme Park of Finance" by the New York Post
+Goldman Sachs, called "Government Sachs" and "Premier Theme Park of Finance" by the New York Post.

 HSBC, under fire in the U.S. for allegedly helping launder billions of Mexican drug cartel dollars.